plone/plone.testing/README.txt

 * A set of layers (outlined below), which you can use or extend.
 * A set of tools for working with layers
-* A mini-framework to make it easy to write layers
+* A mini-framework to make it easy to write layers and manage shared resources associated with layers.

-We'll discuss the last two items here.
+We'll discuss the last two items here, before showing how to write tests that use layers.

 Layer basics
 ------------